 11. Hem sleeves.
 Fold over approximately 1/4” and then again, pin and sew.

 And that’s it!
-This DIY kimono was super simple and quick to make.
+This quick & easy DIY kimono was super simple to make.
 It is the epitome of feminine boho chic and so very versatile!

 Before you go, don’t forget to grab all the FREE Goodies (cards, gift tags, calendars, and quote prints) in the FREE PRINTABLES page too!

 To complete your boho chic look, check out the DIY Jewelry post, “Just Bead It!” to make your very own designer beaded tassel earrings!

 If you want to see more easy DIY craft tutorials, check out “Put Your Heart On It” for a no sew iron on t-shirt update.
 And if you like what you see, please share the love with a comment, share or pin.
 Thank you!